georgetown-cset/article-linking/methods_documentation/2_merged_table_generation.md

 "CSET" id.

 To do the metadata merging, we need to iterate through the set of article matches.
 For each article, we traverse the match set, finding all linked articles.
 We call this a match set.

-We then construct merged metadata for each match set by:
+We formerly constructed merged metadata for each match set by:

 - Selecting an article that has the most metadata (fewest null fields)
 - For any null fields, looking through the rest of the articles until we find a not-null field, and selecting the value in that field

 This results in a merged article with as much metadata as possible.

+However, a much faster, and almost as good, way to do this is to simply do the merge in sql.
+We'll join

 We now, to reduce later confusion, assign this article a CSET id, and output two tables:

 - article_links: two columns, `merged_id` and `orig_id`. `merged_id` is a CSET id, and `orig_id` is an id